Skip to main content

 Overview

-To pin an HVAC device to a fixed mode and setpoints, push set_permanent_hold.
+To hold an HVAC device at a fixed mode, push an operation mode: heat, cool, or auto.
 The device’s own schedule is ignored until you release the hold.
 Use it for a manual override, a guest in the spare room, a skipped vacation week, or to drive the thermostat from your own logic.
-The companion action, follow_schedule, hands control back to the device’s own programming.
+The companion command, follow_schedule, hands control back to the device’s native program.
 Together they form an open-and-close pair.
+The body is the canonical action envelope every device type shares: an action with a command and its parameters.
+See canonical actions.

 Step 1: Set the hold